|Learn how to build mentoring relationships with youth.|

 - Measure progress in small steps and by how much your protégé has accomplished, not by how much you have left to do.

-As a mentor, the most important thing you'll contribute to your protégé, besides helping the protégé reach his or her goals, is a trusting relationship.
+As a mentor, the most important thing you'll contribute to your protégé, besides helping the protégé reach their goals, is a trusting relationship.
 And communication is the key.
 But believe it or not, no one is a born communicator.
 Good communication takes time and practice!

 Here are some of the keys to good communication: